-GraphQL is fundamentally different from REST APIs in the way it is served - API is served over a single endpoint.
-This means that URL based filtering cannot be applied to GraphQL APIs.
-Morever REST APIs rely on request methods like GET, POST, PUT and DELETE where as GraphQL is typically served over POST (or websockets for realtime).
-Attackers can crawl GraphQL endpoint (typically served at /graphql) and exploit interface consoles like GraphiQL if not protected behind auth.
+GraphQL fundamentally differs from REST APIs in the way it works - API is served over a single endpoint.
+That means URL-based filtering doesn't work for GraphQL APIs.
+Moreover, REST APIs rely on request methods like GET, POST, PUT and DELETE, whereas GraphQL uses POST (or WebSockets for real-time).
+Attackers can crawl the GraphQL endpoint (typically served at /graphql) and exploit interface consoles like GraphiQL if not protected behind auth.

 In this section, we will look at optimizing Hasura for security.
-By default, some settings might be more "open" and hence needs explicit configuration to secure data access.
+Some settings might be more "open" by default, so they need explicit configuration to secure data access.

 - Service level security

 - Allow Lists

 - Response Limiting

 And optimize for each of the use cases.

 - Build apps and APIs 10x faster

 - Built-in authorization and caching